-Our Board of Directors has determined that each member of the Audit Committee meets the definition of "independent director" for purposes of serving on an audit committee under Rule 10A-3 and NASDAQ rules.
-In addition, our Board of Directors has determined that each of Mr. Neuhauser and Mr. Junger qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K.
+The Board of Directors has determined that each of Ms. Collier, Mr. Elenowitz, Mr. Feinstein and Mr. Ellis qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K.

-The Board of Directors adopted a charter for the Audit Committee on October 19, 2017.
+The Board of Directors adopted a charter for the Audit Committee.
 A copy of the Audit Committee charter is available in the Corporate Governance section of our website at https://ir.fatbrands.com.
 The Audit Committee reviews and reassesses the adequacy of the charter on an annual basis.